 My love of Iyengar Yoga began.
 My body began to heal and a few months later I found myself immersed in an Iyengar Yoga Teacher Training in Brighton, England.
 Eventually I moved to San Francisco to complete my training, finishing in 1997 from the Iyengar Yoga Institute of San Francisco.
-I have studied with many of the local senior teacher and continue my studies with Heather Haxo Phillips, Victoria Austin and Carolyn Belko.
-As I deepened my practice I was drawn to teaching others how to enquire into their own bodies and now over two decades later my practice, teaching and love of Iyengar yoga continues.
+Here I found my home.
+I continue to be awed by the practice and teachings of Guruji and Geetaji and now Abhijata and the multitude of Senior Iyengar teachers world wide.

 My yoga asana is balanced with philosophical studies from the Yoga Sutra of Patanjali.
 I am truly blessed to have found Kate Holcombe who received her teachings from TKV Desikachar.
 Kate teaches the importance and relevance of yoga in our everyday lives and not just on the mat.
-This study is now nourished by work with Gitte Bechsgaard and Gloria Goldberg.
-Now begins the yoga philosophy practice that informs relationships with ourselves, work, families and which I link back to my yoga teachings.
+My study continues to be nourished by Mantra Sadhana with Gitte Bechsgaard.
+Now begins the yoga philosophy practice that informs relationships with ourselves, work, families, which I link back to my yoga practice and teachings.